 GGGI develops and delivers its global products and services in partnership with government bodies, international organizations, academic institutions and the private sector.
 GGGI’s comprehensive network and governance structure facilitates a multi-directional and multi-sectoral sharing of knowledge between South-South and South-North-South countries, while gathering global actors with the potential to and set drive the international agenda on green growth.

 GGGI’s objectives and activities in support of developing countries and emerging economies are detailed in the Establishment Agreement ratified by Member countries in 2012.
 Membership to GGGI is open to any member state of the United Nations that subscribes to the organizations goals and objectives.
 Regional integration organizations are also eligible for GGGI membership.
-GGGI’s governance structure, as outlined the Agreement, includes an Assembly, a Council, an Advisory Committee, and the Institute.
+GGGI’s governance structure, as outlined in the Agreement, includes an Assembly, a Council, and the Institute.

-The Assembly, composed of all GGGI members, meets every two years and advises on the overall direction of GGGI and reviews the organization’s progress in meeting its stated objectives.
+The Assembly, composed of all GGGI members, meets every year and advises on the overall direction of GGGI and reviews the organization’s progress in meeting its stated objectives.
 The Assembly also elects Council members, appoints a Director-General, and reviews the organization’s progress in meeting its stated objectives.
 The Council serves as the executive organ of GGGI and thus approves the organization’s strategy, budget, admission of new members, and criteria for green growth planning and implementation programs.
-The Advisory Committee is a consultative body consisting of leading, relevant experts and non-state actors.
-It is responsible for advising on the strategy and activities of GGGI and serves as a public-private cooperation forum for green growth.
 The Institute is headed by the Director-General, who represents GGGI externally and provides strategic leadership for the organization to carry out its objectives.